MP Estate Planning UK

 Asset TypeInheritance Tax Relief

-Agricultural LandAgricultural Relief can also reduce the taxable value by up to 100%.
+Agricultural LandAgricultural Property Relief (APR) can also reduce the taxable value by up to 100%, subject to the same new cap from April 2026.

 Strategies to Reduce Inheritance Tax